 About the LSAT

 The LSAT is the standardized law school admission test.
-It is a paper-and-pencil exam that tests critical reasoning abilities under strict time-intensive conditions.
+It is a digital exam that tests critical reasoning abilities under strict time-intensive conditions.

 The LSAT comprises five 35-minute multiple-choice sections and a 35-minute essay.
 Two multiple-choice sections of the LSAT are devoted to logical reasoning (the “Arguments” sections), one to analytical reasoning (the “Logic Games” section), and one to reading comprehension.
 The question type and placement of the unscored experimental section vary.